 Modifications and improvements

-Free independent advice and support throughout the negotiation and relocation process is provided by the Tenants Information and Advocacy Service.
+You can get free independent advice and support throughout the relocation process from the Tenants’ Information and Advocacy Service.

 If you are unhappy with the relocation or the process, talk to the Housing SA officer organising the relocation.
 If the issue isn’t resolved, you may be able to appeal the decision.